-This Notice is issued by Getac Technology Corporation on behalf of itself, its subsidiaries and its affiliates (together, “Getac”) and is addressed to individuals outside our organisation with whom we interact, including consumers and visitors to our websites (together, “you”).
+This Notice is issued by Getac Technology Corporation on behalf of itself, its subsidiaries and its affiliates (together, "Getac") and is addressed to individuals outside our organization with whom we interact, including consumers and visitors to our websites (together, "you").
 Defined terms used in this Policy are explained in Section (M) below.

 For the purposes of this Policy, Getac is the Controller.
 Contact details are provided in Section (L) below.

 This Policy may be amended or updated from time to time to reflect changes in our practices with respect to the Processing of Personal Data, or changes in applicable law.
 We encourage you to read this Policy carefully, and to regularly check this page to review any changes we might make in accordance with the terms of this Policy.

 Collection of Personal Data: We may collect Personal Data about you, such as your name, address and contact details.
 Examples of sources from which we may collect Personal Data include the following: